iltercengiz/ViewPager/README.md

 ## Requirements

+- iOS 7
+- ARC

 ## Installation

-ViewPager is available through [CocoaPods](http://cocoapods.org).
+ViewPager 2 is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "ViewPager"